 Manager, Team Services

-Chris Kreviazuk is in his ninth season with the Winnipeg Jets, and sixth in the role of Manager, Team Services.
+Chris Kreviazuk is in his 10th season with the Winnipeg Jets, and sixth in the role of Manager, Team Services.
 In this capacity, Kreviazuk’s main responsibilities include the coordination of logistics related to team travel and hospitality, as well as managing the day-to-day itinerary of the Winnipeg Jets.

 Director, Team Security